code-423n4/2023-12-autonolas/README.md

 npx hardhat test
 ```
 :warning: **Warning** <br />
-Note that due to some missing interaction with service registries, test coverage can show lower percentage.
-To check full coverage check https://github.com/valory-xyz/autonolas-registries/tree/pre-c4a
+Note that due to some missing interaction with service registries (not part of the audit), test coverage can show lower percentage.
+To confirm the full coverage check https://github.com/valory-xyz/autonolas-registries/tree/pre-c4a

 Audit findings are located [here](https://github.com/code-423n4/2023-12-autonolas/blob/main/registries/audits).